ferrous-systems/rust-training/training-slides/src/deconstructing-send-arc-mutex.md

 * `Arc` uses `AtomicUsize` for reference counting
   * slower
   * safe to increment / decrement from multiple threads
-* With the help of marker trait `Send` and trait bounds on `thread::spawn` Rust compiler *forces* you to use the correct type
+* With the help of marker trait `Send` and trait bounds on `thread::spawn`, the compiler *forces* you to use the correct type

 ## `Arc` / `Rc` "transparency"